laceylin2010/seattle-ios-401d3/week-03/README.md

     * In your coding challenge playground, take a guess at who in class is a Snapchat POWER USER!(1 bonus point).
   * [Class 3:](class-3/)
   	* Create a GalleryViewController with a collection view designed to show a bunch of photos.
 	  * Add a collection view to the interface.
 	  * Build a simple collection view layout.
 	  * Build a call to CloudKit to get all images uploaded yesterday and populate the collection view.
-	* Use property observers to set collection view cell's imageviews, when downloaded (lazy load images)
+	  * Use property observers to set collection view cell's ImageViews, when downloaded (lazy load images)
 	* **Code Challenge:**
 		* Write a function that computes the list of the first 100 Fibonacci numbers.
   * [Class 4:](class-4/)
  	  * Implement collection view on the HomeViewController to display all available filters already pre-applied on a thumbnail.
 	  * Show / Hide filter collection view in place of ActionSheetController.
 		* Use modal presentation.
 	  * Selecting a filtered thumbnail applies that filter to the current Image in the primary image view.
 	  * Add a pinch gesture recognizer to the GalleryViewController, which decreases/increases the item size upon pinching (use the scale property of the recognizer).
 		* Change layout interactively.
 	  * Create a custom protocol and delegate in order to communicate back image selection from GalleryViewController to the HomeViewControllerfor editing.
   * [Class 5:](class-5/)
   	* **Potential Guest Speakers:**